 So apparently this film, written and directed by Sebastián Silva, is not a character study.
 It is not a social critique either, as many people claim, because apart from the fact that Raquel’s relationship with the family she works for is a bit awkward, nothing else points in that direction.
 Instead, I believe that this film is intended to be a “slice-of-life” tale.
 But that does not work particularly well either.
 Raquel has absolutely no life of her own – which is sort of the point of the story.
 But since she is also something of a non-character, there is just nothing here that this “slice-of-life” approach could show us.
 You could not even describe it as a minimalist tale, as too many things are put into this film, even if nothing much is really happening.

 This film is roughly 90 minutes long, but the only developments that might to lead to some sort of plot (they don’t, by the way) take place after the one-hour mark.
 And that sort of development, particularly the “agent of change”, comes out of the blue, is completely at odds with anything we have seen from Raquel so far, and is thus entirely unearned.

 The acting is very good, but there is nothing here that could save this film.

-Apart from the acting, I also liked the cinematography.
+Apart from the acting, I also liked the cinematography by Sergio Armstrong (Neruda; No; The Desert Bride).
 The camera mostly doubles as an observer.
 The shots are made as if the viewer was person inside the household witnessing the daily life.

 The Maid is a film with non-characters being involved in a non-story.
 So maybe it should not come as a surprise that is has also a non-ending.
 If you can gain anything from the film’s ending it is that there is a microscopic change in Raquel’s life – which would represent the only minimalist element in this film that actually works.